EvgeniyPeshkov/syntax-highlighter/README.md

 ## Customization

-Syntax Highlighter exposes a number of settings to assign theme colors to syntax terms.
+{Syntax Highlighter} exposes a number of settings to assign theme colors to syntax terms.
 For simple and straightforward customization, we keep a number of syntax terms small,
 namely: *type*, *function*, *variable*, *string*, *number*, *comment*, an some others.
 They are presented under `syntax` sub-section of